iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 ## Syntactical validation

 - `Parents` of the payload must match `Parents` of the encapsulating _Message_.
+- `Next PoW Score Milestone Index` should be larger than the current milestone index if `Next Pow Score` is different than 0.
+Else, it should be 0.
 - `Keys Count` must be at least the _Signature Threshold_ and at most the number of _Applicable Public Keys_ for the current milestone index.
 - `Public keys`:
   - The provided keys must form a subset of the _Applicable Public Keys_ for the current milestone index.